Gabriel Moreno Player Props: Diamondbacks vs. Brewers

-The Arizona Diamondbacks, including Gabriel Moreno (.188 batting average in his past 10 games), battle starter Colin Rea and the Milwaukee Brewers at American Family Field, Tuesday at 8:10 PM ET.
+Gabriel Moreno -- with an on-base percentage of .235 in his past 10 games, 71 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Milwaukee Brewers, with Julio Teheran on the mound, on June 21 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Brewers.
+In his most recent game he had a hitless performance (0-for-4) against the Brewers.

 Gabriel Moreno Game Info & Props vs. the Brewers